 If a run was successful i.e. it was completed because one of the regular termination conditions was fulfilled (e.g. the requested number of time steps was performed) the exit status file rhd.done is produced.
 Currently, it contains the date and time of its generation.
-The existence of this file can be checked within a script to determine if the run was successful.
+The existence of this file can be checked within a script to determine if the simulation was successful (and should be continued).
 Note: the existence of an rhd.end file only indicates that CO5BOLD managed to exit gracefully - due to an error or in a regular way.